- Code Snippets

 Next, download the extension.
 Most Google searches point to the old one, which links you to the new one, although it goes to the French version.

 Go to the browser extension options and enter the URL for your wallabag installation and click *Check URL*.
 Once that verifies, enter the *Client ID*, *Client secret*, *user login* and *password*.

 **THIS IS IMPORTANT** - you have to click on *Get token*.
 After that you can just exit the page.
 You don't have to save anything to a file, that's optional.

-Detailed instructions on Chrome (and Firefox) add-on setup.
+Detailed setup instructions for the Chrome (and Firefox) add-on.

 And it auto-saves.
 Once you set a tag, just walk away!

 The Android app is simpler to configure - just provide the URL, user name and password.
-Once it successfully connects, it will automatically create a client on the s
+Once it successfully connects, it will automatically create a client on the server!